Cowboys’ Jerry Jones sees Las Vegas as jewel for Super Bowl host

 Las Vegas’ hopes for a Super Bowl won’t come to fruition until at least 2025, or five years after a new Raiders stadium is scheduled to open.
 NFL owners are expected to vote Wednesday to reward Super Bowl LVII (2023) to Arizona and LVIII to New Orleans.

-The NFL draft could be coming a lot sooner to Las Vegas.
-The league owners are expected to announce Wednesday the sites for the 2019 and 2020 NFL drafts.
+The NFL draft could be coming to Las Vegas a lot sooner.
+League owners are expected to announce Wednesday the sites for the 2019 and 2020 drafts.
 Las Vegas, Denver, Kansas City, Cleveland/Canton, Ohio, are the finalists for the latter draft.
 Nashville reportedly will receive next year’s NFL draft.

 When league owners meet again next offseason for available Super Bowls, Las Vegas might be at the top to land either Super Bowl LIX or Super Bowl LX.
 The next four Super Bowls will be in Atlanta, Miami, Tampa and Los Angeles.

-It’s not that long ago when the NFL didn’t consider Las Vegas for its major events.
+Not long ago, the NFL didn’t consider Las Vegas for major events.
 Now with the Raiders relocating and the Supreme Court’s recent ruling to allow states to legalize sports betting, Las Vegas suddenly looks attractive to the league.

 “Las Vegas has shown the world how to make gaming incorporate family, incorporate entertainment, incorporate many of what became arguably one of the entertainment capitals of the world,” Jones said.